Sicamous (sternwheeler): Crew Complement and Officers

-During World War One, many of the Lake and River Service’s skilled engineers left for battle, leaving numerous steamships, including Sicamous, without a Chief Engineer.
+During World War I, many of the Lake and River Service's skilled engineers left for battle, leaving numerous steamships, including Sicamous, without a Chief Engineer.
 As a result, Dave Stephens (rumored to be the D. Stephens above) filled in for the younger men who had joined the army.
-Dave Stephens was the British Columbia Lake and River Services’ Primary Chief Engineer and oversaw operations from Nelson.
+Dave Stephens was the British Columbia Lake and River Service's Primary Chief Engineer and oversaw operations from Nelson.